 A little extra boost can lead to incredible possibilities.
-When you ride an electric bike, there’s no ride too long, no load too heavy, and no place your legs can’t carry you.
-Ditch the daily traffic jam, get more exercise, and feel great about treading more lightly on the planet.
-And best of all—have a blast along the way.
+When you ride an electric bike, there’s no ride too long, no load too heavy and no place your legs can’t carry you.
+Ditch the daily traffic jam, get more exercise and feel great about treading more lightly on the planet.
+And best of all – have a ton of fun along the way.

 Parts of an electric bike